Strategic Thinking and Planning

 Key Takeaways:

-Conflicts: Management and Resolution
+Conflicts: Recognizing and Managing

 Conflict in teams is inevitable and can be healthy or unhealthy, depending upon its focus and whether it is managed effectively.
 This module will introduce and provide an overview of how and when conflict manifests itself in teams, how it shapes other important team processes and outcomes, different approaches one might adopt in handling it, and best practices for managing it so as to capture its upsides and constrain its downsides.
 While conflict at work may be unavoidable and anxiety provoking, by learning to diagnose it and manage it effectively, employees and managers put themselves and their teams in a better position to thrive and realize their full potential.